William Henry Harris: Career

 Harris was organist at St Augustine's Church, Edgbaston from 1911 to 1919 and concurrently assistant organist at Lichfield Cathedral.
 During this time he also taught at the Royal Birmingham Conservatoire in collaboration with Granville Bantock.
 A move to Oxford in 1919 saw him take up organist positions successively at New College and in 1929 Christ Church, Oxford.
-While at Oxford, he conducted the Oxford Bach Choir (1925-1933) and was instrumental in founding and conducting the Opera Club, which put on the pioneering production of Monteverdi's Orfeo staged by Jack Westrup in 1925.
+While at Oxford, he conducted the Oxford Bach Choir (1925–1933) and was instrumental in founding and conducting the Opera Club, which put on the pioneering production of Monteverdi's Orfeo staged by Jack Westrup in 1925.
 In 1933 he was appointed organist at St George's Chapel, Windsor in succession to Charles Hylton Stewart.
-There, he was at his most productive: composing for the Three Choirs Festival, conducting at both the 1937 and 1953 coronations, and producing two orchestral pieces premiered at The Proms: the overture Once Upon a Time (1940) and the Heroic Prelude (1942).
+There, he was at his most productive, composing for the Three Choirs Festival, conducting at both the 1937 and 1953 coronations and producing two orchestral pieces premiered at The Proms: the overture Once Upon a Time (1940) and the Heroic Prelude (1942).

 Bruce Nightingale, who became senior chorister at Windsor during the wartime years, describes "Doc H" as having "a fat, usually jolly face with a few wisps of hair across an otherwise bald head."
 Although choir practice was normally conducted in a "benign atmosphere," Nightingale recounts that Harris would occasionally complain of a "batey practise" and, on the rare occasions he considered a performance mediocre, would scold the choirboys in a loud stage whisper from the organ loft.
 Harris was involved in the musical education of the teenage Princesses Elizabeth and Margaret Rose, who spent the wartime period at Windsor Castle.
 Every Monday he would direct madrigal practice in the Red Drawing Room at Windsor, where the two Princesses sang alongside four of the senior choristers with the lower voices augmented by Etonians, Grenadier Guards and members of the Windsor and Eton Choral Society.
 Jars of Argentinian honey, sent to Windsor by overseas subjects, were donated by the Princesses to the Choir School as a treat for the choristers.

-Between 1923 and 1953 Harris served as a professor of organ and harmony and the Royal College of Music.
+Between 1923 and 1953 Harris served as a professor of organ and harmony in the Royal College of Music.
 He was also president of the Royal College of Organists (1946–8), and director of musical studies at the Royal School of Church Music (1956–61).
 He was appointed KCVO in 1954.
-Harris married Kathleen Doris Carter in 1913 and they had two daughters.
-After retirement from St George's Windsor in 1961 the couple went to live in Petersfield, Hampshire.
-Kathleen had suffered from deafness since 1925, but in the early 1960s her hearing was partially restored.
-She died in 1968.
-Harris died at the age of 90 five years later.